My workflow

 Operating

-• I still use Microsoft Windows as the operating system both on my desktop and my laptop.
-Note that I phased out Microsoft Office tooling.
+• I stopped using Microsoft Windows as the operating system on my desktop, bought a Mac Mini M4, and now work on macOS.
+Note thatfor personal use I phased out Microsoft Office tooling altogether.

 Publishing